Skip to content

 Krista Bradford

-Krista Bradford is CEO of the retained executive search firm The Good Search and of its research division Intellerati.
+Krista Bradford is CEO of the retained executive search firm The Good Search, which is Powered by Intellerati, the executive search lab and AI incubator.
 A former award-winning television journalist and investigative reporter, Ms. Bradford now pursues truth, justice, and great talent in the executive suite.View Author posts